Former Fed Explains Blueface's Attempted Murder Charge. Will He Beat The Case?

 Yeah, I can only take so much of that.

-Uh well, she see it does seem down.
+Well, you see, it does seem down.

 I'll give her that.

-But goddamn, my IQ points just went down there a little bit.
+But God damn, my IQ points just went down there a little bit.

 She was on the show.

-That's what that's how they met.
+That's how they meant.

 Oh, yeah, yeah, yeah.